Human body: Development

 Development of the human body is the process of growth to maturity.
 The process begins with fertilisation, where an egg released from the ovary of a female is penetrated by sperm.
 The egg then lodges in the uterus, where an embryo and later fetus develop until birth.
 Growth and development occur after birth, and include both physical and psychological development, influenced by genetic, hormonal, environmental and other factors.
 Development and growth continue throughout life, through childhood, adolescence, and through adulthood to old age, and are referred to as the process of aging.

 Society and culture

 Professional study

 Health professionals learn about the human body from illustrations, models, and demonstrations.
 Medical and dental students in addition gain practical experience, for example by dissection of cadavers.
 Human anatomy, physiology, and biochemistry are basic medical sciences, generally taught to medical students in their first year at medical school.

 Depiction

-Anatomy has served the visual arts since Ancient Greek times, when the 5th century BC sculptor Polykleitos wrote his Canon on the ideal proportions of the male nude.
-In the Italian Renaissance, artists from Piero della Francesca (c.
-1415–1492) onwards, including Leonardo da Vinci (1452–1519) and his collaborator Luca Pacioli (c.
-1447–1517), learnt and wrote about the rules of art, including visual perspective and the proportions of the human body.
+In Western societies, the contexts for depictions of the human body include information, art and pornography.
+Information includes both science and education, such as anatomical drawings.
+Any ambiguous image not easily fitting into one of these categories may be misinterpreted, leading to disputes.
+The most contentious disputes are between fine art and erotic images, which define the legal distinction of which images are permitted or prohibited.